bolazeal/shame-fire/PROMPTS.md

 ---

+### Prompt 11: Dispute Escalation & Admin Panel

+"Now for governance.
+I need two major features:
+1.  **Dispute Escalation**: On a `report` post, give the user being reported a button to 'Escalate to Village Square'.
+This should create a new `Dispute` document in Firestore and mark the original post as escalated.
+2.  **Refactor the Admin Panel**: Rebuild the Admin panel at `/admin` with a clean, tab-based layout for Dashboard, Moderation, User Management, and Disputes.
+Add charts to visualize user activity and content types.
+Enhance the User Management table with actions to suspend, ban, or reset the trust score of users."

+---

-### Prompt 11: Final Polish & Deployment Prep
+### Prompt 12: Final Polish & Deployment Prep

 "The app is almost ready!
 Let's do a final polish.
-1. Fix any outstanding hydration errors or console warnings.
+1. Fix any outstanding errors or console warnings.
 2. Ensure all interactive elements like links and buttons are using the correct `asChild` composition.
 3. Lastly, update the project's `README.md` to professionally describe the application we've built.
 Also, configure a `next.config.mjs` file for a production build by enabling strict TypeScript/ESLint checks and setting the output to 'standalone'."